devetry/cpp-exercises/02-swap/README.md

 Would 'i' be changed in the main function?

 It would not.
-The above function passes by value, so everytime that function is called, a copy of the parameter is made and passed to the function.
+The above function passes by value, so every time that function is called, a copy of the parameter is made and passed to the function.
 In the above example only inside `addOne` is 'i' changed to 11;

 To pass by reference we need to add an ampersand on to the type of the parameter.
 In this next example 'i' in the `main` function would be changed to 11 after being called by `addOne`.